charliejmoore/quick-notes/git-notes.md

 # 📓 Git Notes

 ## 💻 Useful Commands
-- `git status --ignored` will show you what is being ignored
+- `git status --ignored` will show you what is being ignored.
-- `git commit --amend -m "an updated commit message"` to update your latest commit message if you made a typo
+- `git commit --amend -m "an updated commit message"` to update your latest commit message if you made a typo.

 ## ✅ Commits
 - [Gitmoji](https://gitmoji.dev/): An emoji guide for git commits.
 They're fun and can help you make better commits.
 Also see my [customized git commit emoji cheatsheet](git-commit-emoji.md).